-Day 2 - Port de Gagnac (after taxi from Beaulieu) to Autoire (or Loubressac)
+Day 2 - Port de Gagnac (after taxi from Beaulieu) to Loubressac

-After a short taxi ride (included), a delightful day visiting the village of Glanes, the vineyards of the Coteaux de Glanes and the majestic castle of Castelnau (we recommend delaying your start if you want to catch the opening times – see below), before winding up the Autoire valley to its eponymous historic village and your next accommodation in a traditional inn.
-(4¼ hrs, 18km, CUSs 430m) (If our accommodation in Autoire is fully booked, we will book our simple hotel in Loubressac, which adds another 1.5 hrs to your day … but of course that makes the next day’s walk 1.5 hours shorter!)
+After a short taxi ride (included), a delightful day visiting the village of Glanes, walking through the vineyards of the Coteaux de Glanes and up to the majestic castle of Castelnau (we recommend delaying your start if you want to catch the opening times – see below), before winding up the Autoire valley to its eponymous historic village, and a dramatic waterfall.
+The end of the walk includes a dramatic clifftop section and a quiet lane to your next accommodation in a bustling inn.
+Medium (5½hrs walking time (allow 7½hrs), 24km, CUSs 755m)

-Alternative: Arrange night before and continue from Port de Gagnac to Pesquies (saving 2hrs) or Castelnau (saving 2¾ hrs) – €15 supplement payable direct to driver.
+Alternative: Ride with the luggage to Castelnau (saving 2¾ hrs) – €15 supplement payable direct to driver.

 Day 4 - Carennac to Meyronne

-A long (if done in full), beautifully varied day starting and ending with two very different aspects of the Dordogne, and leading through woods and wide-open countryside, over some limestone plateau and into small villages.
+A long (if done in full), beautifully varied day starting and ending with two very different aspects of the Dordogne, and leading through woods and wide-open countryside, over the limestone plateau and into small villages.
 There’s a lot of ground to cover, but there’s also a lot of opportunity for striding out over easy paths and tracks.
-(Medium-hard: 5½hrs, 22½km, CUSs 735m)
+(Medium-hard: 5½ hrs walking (allow 7¼ hrs), 22½ km (14 miles), CUSs 735m)